tariromukute/opengilan/sctp-perf/README.md

 2. When chunk is being used for RTT https://elixir.bootlin.com/linux/v5.4/source/net/sctp/outqueue.c#L1466

 We can use iperf to test the tool.
 On the server `iperf3 -s` and on the client either `iperf3 -c 10.0.0.21 --sctp`.

+`Note: An SCTP program needs to be running in order for the sctp kprobe to attach`

 ```bash
 # BCC